FAQs Answered by a Car Accident Lawyer in Atlanta, GA

 You’ll be negotiating against a professional, so it may be a good idea to have a professional on your side.

-What if I’ve been in a car accident and I don’t have health insurance?
+What if I’ve been in a car accident in Georgia and I don’t have health insurance?

 This can be a really hard situation.
 If you’ve been hurt and you need medical treatment but don’t have any way to pay for it, you’re in a tough spot.
 You can still go to an emergency room and get treatment, but you don’t want to be dealing with the calls of bill collectors afterward.